zavocc/shpkg/README.md

 - 📁 **root directory (/)**
 - 📁 **package**
   - 📄`SHPKG_BUILD`

+# FAQs
+> - Is this a POSIX compliant script?

+Yes but quite. this script is almost using POSIX functions but not all of them as this is a bash script that needs certain bash features

+> - Is windows supported?

+Yes but no. Windows is very different amongst POSIX/Unix standards, however you can install a fully-fledged mingw shell and git bash for windows

 # Contributing
 You may contribute. issues and pull requests are welcome! you are also free to fork this repo! \